 For example, the English phrase “I read the book” translates to:

 In English (in contrast to Latin and Spanish), leaving out the subject pronoun would generally produce a grammatically incorrect sentence.

 English even uses “dummy pronouns,” which refer to nothing in particular, so sentences such as “It is raining” can have a subject.

 It is estimated that approximately 75% of the Spanish language's vocabulary has its origins in Latin.
 However, despite this strong connection to Latin, there are noticeable differences in the spelling of some words between the two languages.

 For instance, while the letter 'z' is rare in Latin vocabulary, it is often used in Spanish spelling.
 Additionally, it is intriguing to note that many Spanish words, which derive from Latin words ending in 'x', have undergone a transformation by replacing the 'x' with 'z'.

 In other cases, the final ‘x’ in the original Latin word is changed to other letters in the derived Spanish word:

-Latin spelling differs from Spanish spelling though another pattern: it is frequent for nouns which end in ‘-tas’ in Latin to end in ‘-tad’ in Spanish.
+Latin spelling differs from Spanish spelling through another pattern: it is frequent for nouns that end in ‘-tas’ in Latin to end in ‘-tad’ in Spanish.
 Here are some examples of this:

-Spanish words which are derived from Latin words ending in ‘-tio’ have a slightly different spelling: the ‘-tio’ ending in Latin is generally replaced by ‘-ción’ in Spanish.
+Spanish words derived from Latin terms ending in ‘-tio’ have a slightly different spelling: the ‘-tio’ ending in Latin is generally replaced by ‘-ción’ in Spanish.